bbusschots/bartificer.ip.js/README.md

 This function returns the broadcast address of a subnet as a string representing a dotted quad.

+### .asStarNotation() ###

+	var subnetString = net1.asStarNotation();

+This function returns the subnet in 'star notation', if possible.
+E.g.
+`192.168.0.1/24` would be rendered as `192.168.0.*`.
+This kind of notation is only possible on subnets where the number of bits set in the netmask is divisible by 8.
+Note that at the two edges, a mask with zero bits set will return `*.*.*.*`, and a mask with 32 bits set will return the network address.

 ### .containsIP() ###

 	var net1 = new bartificer.ip.Subnet('192.168.0.0/24');